Top 10 states where speeding is causing the most deaths

 Suspended license: In most states, your license is unlikely to be suspended after a single speeding violation.
 However, multiple offenses within a certain time frame can lead to a suspended license.
 And much like driving without insurance, most states have strict penalties for driving a vehicle without a license.

 Fines: Anyone caught speeding will likely have to pay a hefty fine.
 Since speed limits can be imposed by the state as well as local officials, fines for speeding vary widely depending on your location.
 Furthermore, the fine you'll have to pay will also be impacted by how much over the speed limit you were driving.
-For example, in Summerville, South Carolina, speeding drivers have to pay about $82 for driving 1 to 10 mph over the limit, but they pay $445 if they're exceeding the limit by at least 25 mph.
+For example, in Summerville, S.C., speeding drivers have to pay about $82 for driving one to 10 miles per hour over the limit, but they pay $445 if they're exceeding the limit by at least 25 miles per hour.

 Jail time: Minor speeding violations are unlikely to result in jail time, but if you're speeding well above the limit, it could be deemed reckless driving.
 Unlike speeding, reckless driving often carries jail time on top of fines.
 In Alabama, for instance, a first-time offender could be charged with up to 90 days in jail for reckless driving.